mxagar/mlflow_guide/README.md

 - Then, deployment comes: we build a docker image and set a SageMaker endpoint.
 - Once deployed, we'll test the inference.

+Notes:

+- Create a **non-committed** folder, e.g., `credentials`, where files with secrets and specific URIs will be saved.
+- We can stop the compute services while not used to save costs (stopped compute services don't iincur costs).
+  - The EC2 instance requires to manually launch the MLflow server if restarted; the local data persists.
+  - The SageMaker notebook requisres to re-install any packages we have installed (e.g., mlflow); the local data persists.
+- When we finish, remove all resources!
+See section [Clean Up](#clean-up).

 ### AWS Account Setup

 Steps: